peterMcP/FOW-research/docs/README.md

  -  The visibility can be occluded throught certain types of tiles, or different terrain elevations, if your game play with heights this improvement is a must for you.
  - Make more table_rects permutations! if you want a super smooth or a very gradient smooth maybe you need more sprites defining different fog situations (remember sub-pixels).
  -  The dimensions of fogData Array and the tile fog size, doesn't need to be the same as your tilemap data, you can vary it if you want.
 Put a offseted fog to cover entire possible tilesets design that fill more of "diamond" tile shape.
+ - If you have a huge map, maybe a some type of draw sorting are needed, we doesn't need to draw every fog tile.
+The same principle is used to cycle update.

 ## Acknowledgements and Webgraphy
 [Riot Games Article of how they implemented new Fog Of War](https://technology.riotgames.com/news/story-fog-and-war)